 Work: I was a children’s librarian, certified public accountant, and assistant library director before I began to write.

-Family: Growing up, I had two younger sisters, and I have been married for over fifty years and have two children and three grandsons.
+Family: Growing up, I had two younger sisters, both brilliant and musical.
+I have been married for over fifty years and have two amazing children and three grandsons.

 Where I live: Everett, Washington and San Juan Island (the one off the Washington Coast).

 Pets: I have a cat named Pippi Longstocking because of her black hind legs that look like stockings.
 She supervises my work and makes sure I get her meals promptly at 6 a.m. noon, and 6 p.m.

 If you need more information, here are answers to questions I get asked most often: